FAQ

 Who is LanePilot built for?

-LanePilot is built for freight managers, transportation managers, and logistics directors at manufacturers, distributors, and growing e-commerce operations that ship 20 to 250 LTL loads per month.
-It's designed for teams that are too sophisticated for a phone call and a spreadsheet but too lean to justify an enterprise TMS.
+LanePilot is built for freight managers, transportation managers, and logistics directors at manufacturers, distributors, and growing e-commerce operations that ship 10 to 250 LTL loads per month.
+It gives a lean team the full toolkit of an enterprise system, rate comparison, booking and confirmation, invoice recovery, carrier scorecards, and warehouse and inventory management, without the consultants, the IT project, or the six-figure price tag.

 How is LanePilot different from a freight broker?